-Tower Hill Church is situated on ten acres atop one of the highest points in Monmouth County.
-The church spire, topped with the Celtic Cross, rises 126 feet, beckoning worshippers to come, worship and advance the love and peace of God throughout the community and the world.
+Tower Hill Church is situated on ten acres atop one of the highest points in Monmouth County, in the town of Red Bank, NJ.
+The church spire, topped with the Celtic Cross, rises 126 feet, beckoning worshippers to come, worship, and advance the love and peace of God throughout the community and the world.

 The church was formed in 1852 when 80 people petitioned the Presbytery of New Brunswick for a new church in Red Bank.
 The first services were held in a building known as The Forum in downtown Red Bank, until a proper edifice was completed at the corner of Broad and Wallace Streets in 1856.

 The Rev. F. Reck Harbaugh was installed as the first pastor in 1853; he served for two years and later returned to serve for 23 years from 1874 to 1897.

 The church remained at Broad and Wallace until 1910.
 With the Rev. Dr. J. W. Rogan as pastor, a new, larger church building opened at the corner of Broad Street and Reckless Place to accommodate a growing congregation.
 The cornerstone was laid in September of 1910 and the sanctuary dedicated in April 1911.
 Following Dr. Rogan’s death in November 1916, the church was served by interim pastors until the Rev. John Muyskens was installed in 1920.

 In 1927, the Rev. Dr. John Hayes was called to serve as senior minister, a position he held for 22 years.
 He led the church in an era of steady growth, in which a part-time Christian education director was hired to serve a burgeoning Sunday School.